This Is the Impact of Employee Wellness Programs on Health Care Costs

 On another point, when we reduce health care costs via wellness culture in the workplace, it impacts employee happiness both inside and outside of work hours.
 That happiness within work hours turns into increased productivity.
 Outside of work hours, it means better mental health and overall life satisfaction.

 Benefits of Reducing Healthcare Costs

 We’ve briefly touched on a few benefits of reducing healthcare costs above, but let’s dive into a few more.
 All in all, we really can’t think of a reason why we shouldn’t work to reduce health insurance costs.
 The misconception is that a reduction in fees will ultimately mean that employees are receiving less benefits – but we’ve talked about why that’s far from the truth.
 The idea isn’t to take away benefits, but rather to increase overall health – a commendable effort.
 That’s one of the best strategies to reduce healthcare costs!
 Wellness health insurance providers know how to control health care costs with programs and incentives that benefit the employees as much as they benefit the corporation themselves.

 So, here’s a list of benefits that come from these ideas aimed to make healthcare more affordable in the US:

 The Evidence: Healthy Behaviors Reduce Healthcare Costs

-In 2016, Centers for Disease Control published a paper connecting inadequate physical activity with healthcare costs.
+In 2016, Centers for Disease Control published a paper connecting inadequate physical activity with employee health care costs.
 This is just one of dozens of similar papers.
 To fully comprehend how powerful these studies are, here is a brief description of what they did.